surajp92/CFD_Julia/README.md

 # CFD_Julia
 This repository contains fundamental codes related to CFD that can be included in any graduate level CFD coursework.

+# Published Journals
+For more details on this work, please refer CFD Julia: A Learning Module Structuring an Introductory Course on Computational Fluid Dynamics (https://www.mdpi.com/2311-5521/4/3/159)

 Below is the summary of all codes included in CFD_Julia module.

 | Index | Description |
 | --- | --- |